liuxiaotong15/ae_3d/README.md

 # ae_3d
 try to make an autoencoder from 3d structure to 3d structure using conv3d

-pip install torch gym h5py torchvision
+pip install torch gym h5py torchvision ase

 some ref url: